ashleychontos/pySYD/paper/paper.md

 # Acknowledgements

-We acknowledge contributions from Pavadol Yamsiri, and Dennis Stello, as well as support from NASA and the National Science Foundation.
+We acknowledge contributions from Pavadol Yamsiri, and Dennis Stello, as well as support from the National Science Foundation and the National Aeronautics and Space Administration.

 # References